 The OCaml compiler 3 is required both for compiling Frama-C from source and for compiling additional plug-ins.
-Version greater or equal than 4.02.3 of the compiler must be used
+Version greater or equal than 4.02.3 of the compiler must be used.

 Support for some plug-ins in native compilation mode (see Section 3.2) requires the so-called native dynamic linking feature of OCaml.
-It is not available in all supported platforms.

-- Gtk-related packages: GTK+4 version 2.4 or higher, GtkSourceView5 version 2.x, Gnome-Canvas6 version 2.x as well as LablGtk7 version 2.14 or higher are required for building the Graphical User Interface (GUI) of Frama-C. - OcamlGraph package: Frama-C will make use of OcamlGraph8 if already installed in version 1.8.x with $x \ge 5$.
-Otherwise, Frama-C will install a local and compatible version of this package by itself.
-This dependency is thus non-mandatory for Frama-C. - Zarith package: Frama-C will make use of Zarith9 if installed.
-Otherwise, Frama-C will make use of a functionally equivalent but less efficient library.
+Gtk-related packages: GTK+4 version 2.4 or higher, GtkSourceView5 version 2.x, Gnome-Canvas6 version 2.x as well as LablGtk7 version 2.18.2 or higher are required for building the Graphical User Interface (GUI) of Frama-C.

+OcamlGraph package: Frama-C needs the OcamlGraph8 package, versions 1.8.x with $x \ge 5$.
+This dependency is mandatory for Frama-C.

+Zarith package: Frama-C requires the Zarith9 package, used for large integer computations.